pragtical/pragtical.github.io/docs/developer-guide/introduction.md

 Syntaxes and colors are considered as subset of plugins.
 These subsets of plugins only interact with the syntax highlighter and the `style` table respectively.

-## More resources

-Here are more resources on how to create syntaxes, themes and other plugins for Pragtical.

-**Syntaxes and Themes**:

-- [Creating Syntaxes] — Learn how to create syntaxes for highlighting various types of files.
-- [Creating Themes]   — Learn to create themes for Pragtical.

-**Others**:

-- [Simple Plugin]               — Learn to write a simple plugin that draws text in the top right corner of the editor window.
-- [Commands]                    — Learn how to create and call commands programmatically.
-- [Managing Keyboard Shortcuts] — Learn how to manage keyboard shortcuts.
-- [Classes and Objects]         — Learn how to extend Pragtical with classes and objects.
-- [Using Regular Expressions]   — Learn how to use regular expressions in Pragtical.
-- [Interacting with the OS]     — Learn how to interact with the OS, such as reading and writing to the clipboard, setting window properties and getting high-resolution time.
-- [Child Processes]             — Learn how to use the Process API to start and manage child processes.

 ## Tips and tricks